 So let's take a look at the interior.
 We've kept the interior as sympathetic as possible.
 The main things that we've touched are the dash, which we've replaced with some CAN enabled, custom gauges.
 These show your miles per hour, your battery percentage, and also your current or amps gauge; which is effectively your rev-ometer.
 That's really nice because it shows how much power you're using and how much power you're charging or “regen-ing”.
 They've got built-in, little LEDs for your indicators and for your beam lights so they're really smart and really subtle.

 So in conclusion; is 200 miles range enough?
 Yes.
 Is 70 kilowatt charging speed enough?
 Yes.
 Is 270 brake horsepower enough in a Golf Mk2?
 Absolutely; yes, too much for my liking.
 That, to me, makes this vehicle an absolutely perfect conversion.
 If you're convinced then why not get in touch.
-We have all the fabrication ready, it's registered design to build more of these coming soon, so please get in touch go to https://edubconversions.co.uk/golf-mk2.
+Please get in touch go to https://edubconversions.co.uk/golf-mk2.
 This email address is being protected from spambots.
 You need JavaScript enabled to view it. or call 01423 421 950.